 There are 52 million Latinos in the United States, with $1.5 trillion of purchasing power.

 Entravision Communications Corporation a Spanish-language media company, reaches about 96% of that U.S. Latino audience through its numerous television and radio stations and digital platforms.
 It uses that extraordinary reach to provide media solutions to marketers interested in tapping into the Latino consumer market.

-In March 2012, Rios became the president of Luminar Insights an entirely new unit of Entravision that specializes in big data Latino insights.
-Not just for media buyers, but also for those in other industries, such as CPG and retail.
+In March 2012, Rios became the president of Luminar Insights, an entirely new business unit within Entravision that specializes in big data Latino insights, not just for media buyers, but also for customers in other industries, such as CPG (consumer packaged goods) and retail.
 Rios spoke with MIT Sloan Management Review contributing editor Renee Boucher Ferguson about the process of analytics innovation that led to the development of Luminar.

 How did Luminar come out of a big data infrastructure implementation?

 We launched the big data environment and we started showing results to clients, in connection to increasing their media budgets with the Entravision properties.